bruno12mota/Diving-into-ES2015/README.md

   * [Sublime Text](https://www.sublimetext.com/) - Anouther great choice, similar to Atom, but not 100% free
   * [Webstorm](https://www.jetbrains.com/webstorm/) - A full blown JavaScript IDE, but it comes at a price.

-THe most important thing here is that you use a text editor that you are comfortable with.
+The most important thing here is that you use a text editor that you are comfortable with.

 ## Node and npm